ryanboldi/ryanboldi.github.io/drafts/minimal/NOTES.md

 - harinsrikanth.com — Georgia at 15px on white, a narrow centred measure, plain
   paragraphs, a small row of links.

+Two pages:

+- `index.html` - bio, one link row, "Recent work" (the two most recent papers), recent news, and a photo at the bottom.
-What it contains: the three bio paragraphs from the live homepage, a single link row, all fourteen publications grouped into the same five sections `publications.html` uses, and the five most recent news items.
+- `papers.html` - all fourteen publications, grouped into the same five sections `publications.html` already uses.

+The photo is the existing portrait.
+It is square, so it sits taller in the column than the landscape photo on harinsrikanth.com; swap it for something wider or more personal if that reads better.

 Everything is generated from the live pages rather than retyped, so the wording matches.
 It is a draft: not linked from the live site and not served by it.